tndduc/New-Institute/README.md

 - Course Management: Allows administrators to create, update, and delete courses.
 - User Authentication: Provides secure authentication mechanisms for users.
 - Enrollment: Enables users to enroll in courses they are interested in.
-- Payment Integration: Integrates payment gateways for course purchases.
+- Payment Integration: Integrates payment gateways for course purchases with sandbox VNPay.
 - Search Functionality: Allows users to search for courses based on different criteria.
 - Unit Testing: Ensures code quality and reliability through comprehensive unit tests.
 - RESTful API: Facilitates communication between the frontend and backend components.